rust-lang/blog.rust-lang.org/posts/2024-07-26-crates-io-development-update.md

 Our crates.io team member [@hi-rustin](https://github.com/hi-rustin) has been very active in improving our API tokens user experience.
 If you create an API token with an expiry date, you will now receive a notification email three days before the token expires.
 This will help you to remember to renew your token before it expires and your scripts stop working.

-Following this change, he also implemented a way to create API tokens based on existing tokens, which will make it easier to renew tokens without having to reconfigure all the permissions.
-The user interface on the "API tokens" settings page now shows a "Regenerate" button, which will allow you to copy/clone existing tokens with the same permissions.
+Following this change, he also implemented a way to create new API tokens based on the configuration of existing tokens, which will make it much easier to renew tokens without having to reconfigure all the permissions.
+The user interface on the "API tokens" settings page now shows a "Regenerate" button, which will allow you to copy the permissions of existing tokens.
 Similarly, the token expiry notifications will now also contain a link that directly fills in the permissions of the expiring token, so you can easily create a new token with the same permissions.

 ![Dark Mode Screenshot](../../../images/2024-07-26-crates-io-development-update/regenerate-button.png)